Capacity Enhancement for Reconfigurable Intelligent Surface-Aided Wireless Network: from Regular Array to Irregular Array: Problem Formulation of the Proposed Irregular RIS-Aided Communication System

 Thus, the formulated problem ${{\cal P}_1}$ can be seen as a general formulation for both regular RIS and irregular RIS.
 Similarly, if ${{\mathbf{Z}_0}={\mathbf{I}}_{N}}$, the problem ${{\cal P}_2}$ is reduced to ${{\cal P}_3}$ as

 We can find that the simplified problem ${{\cal P}_3}$ is just the precoding design problem in the existing regular RIS-aided communication systems~\cite{pan2020multicell}. \end{remark}

-\begin{remark} Note that, the complete channel state information (CSI) relevant to the number of grid points of RIS is required to solve ${{\cal P}_1}$, which results in high pilot overhead.
+\begin{remark} Note that, the complete channel state information (CSI) of all grid points of RIS is required to solve ${{\cal P}_1}$.
+The CSI can be acquired by the classical methods, such as the least-squares estimation and the Bayesian minimum mean squared error estimation, which results in high pilot overhead~\cite{ma2021wideband,alwazani2020intelligent}.
 Fortunately, since the covariance matrix of the BS-RIS channel remains unchanged over a long period of time~\cite{hu2019two}, the designed topology of RIS can be temporarily fixed.
-That is, the designed topology of RIS only needs to be changed adaptively in a large timescale.
-Then, the precoding design with a given specific RIS topology, i.e., the solution to ${{\cal P}_2}$, is only optimized in a small timescale to track the time-varying BS-UE channel and RIS-UE channel due to the user mobility.
-Since the dimension of the equivalent CSI for a given RIS topology is relevant to the number of selected RIS elements, the resultant CSI acquisition overhead is the same as that for a regular RIS with the same number of RIS elements. \end{remark}
+Thus, we have proposed a two-timescale irregular design framework to reduce the pilot overhead and implementation complexity, as shown in Fig. \ref{FIG:two-timescale}.
+Specifically, the designed topology of RIS only needs to be changed adaptively in a large timescale, where the resultant overhead of estimating the complete CSI and the complexity of the joint topology and precoding design can be negligible.
+Then, the low-dimensional mobile channels for a given RIS topology, i.e., the BS-UE channel and the RIS-UE channel, are estimated in the small timescale, of which the required overhead is the same as that for a regular RIS with the same number of RIS elements.
+Accordingly, the precoding design with a given specific RIS topology, i.e., the solution to ${{\cal P}_2}$, is optimized in the small timescale to track the time-varying BS-UE channel and RIS-UE channel due to the user mobility.
+Therefore, from the perspective of a large timescale, the overhead and the complexity of the proposed two-timescale irregular design framework are almost the same as those of the channel acquisition and precoding of regular RIS with the same number of RIS elements. \end{remark}